snollygolly/IsoCitySim/README.md

 A simulation of a city using isometric tiles

 ## Demo
-Be sure to check out the demo [here](http://snollygolly.github.io/IsoCitySim/)
+Be sure to check out the demo [here](http://snollygolly.github.io/IsoCitySim/).
+The demo shows off city/road/terrain generation, and it random each time.
+You can use the arrow keys to navigate around.

 ## How to use IsoCitySim for fun and for profit